hungcq/knowledge-repo/IT/software-engineering-at-google/12-unit-testing.md

 - Characteristics of bad tests:
   - Brittle: break in response to unrelated change that introduced no real bugs
   - Unclear: when the test fails, hard to determine what was wrong, how to fix & why it was originally written
+- Advs of clear tests:
+  - Faster dev time: diagnosing failure quickly
+  - Document the SUT
+  - Serve as basis for new tests
-- Prevent brittle tests:
+### Prevent brittle tests
 - Strive for unchanging tests: need to change only when the requirements of the SUT change
 - Test via public APIs of the SUT, not its implementation details:
   - Tests invoke the system in the same way its users would
   - How to test dif types of unit:
     - Package/class designed to be accessible by anyone: test directly the exposed API
     - Package/class providing a general functionality useful in a range of contexts (ie support lib): test directly
     - Method/class supporting only 1-2 other classes (ie helper class): test indirectly through the user class
-  - Test state, not interactions: users only care what the result is, not how the system arrive at the result
+- Test state, not interactions: users only care what the result is, not how the system arrives at the result
-  - -> Prefer real objects when they are fast and deterministic to mocked objects
+- -> Prefer real objects to mocked objects when real objects are fast and deterministic
-- Advs of clear tests:
-  - Faster dev time: diagnosing failure quickly
-  - Document the SUT
-  - Serve as basis for new tests
-- Write clear tests:
+### Write clear tests
 - Aim for complete & concise test: contain all the needed info, no more, explaining how it arrives at its result
 - Test behavior, not method:
   - A single method often does a few things & handle several edge cases
   - -> Framing tests around methods leads to unclear tests
   - Behavior:
     - Def: a guarantee that a system makes about how it will respond to a series of inputs while in a particular state
     - Can be expressed using "given, when, then"
     - Mapping with method: many to many
   - -> Write a test for each behavior
   - Advs:
     - Tests read more like natural language -> easy to understand
-      - Limited-scope tests -> clearly express cause & effect
+    - Limited-scope tests -> express cause & effect clearly
     - -> Easy to see what functionality is tested & encourage devs to add new tests instead of piling into existing test
   - How to write behavior-driven tests:
     - Make the given-when-then structure explicit, using:
       - Test frameworks (eg Cucumber)
       - White space & comments (for complex tests)
       - -> Tests can be read at 3 levels of granularity:
         - Name of the test method
         - Given when then comments
         - Actual code
     - Name tests after the behavior being tested to convey useful info:
-        - Why test name are imp:
+      - Why test name is imp:
         - First item in failure reports
         - Express intent of the test
       - A good name describes:
         - Actions being taken on a system
         - Expected outcome
         - Additional info (eg state of the system/its env before taking action)
       - -> Can use nested tests
       - Tips:
         - Begin with "should"
-          - Avoid "and": sign of multi behaviors
+        - Avoid "and": sign of multiple behaviors
 - Avoid logic in tests (eg operator, conditional, loop)
 - -> Hard to know whether the test is correct
 - Write clear failure messages, expressing:
   - Desired outcome
   - Actual outcome
   - Relevant params
-- Code reuse: it is ok to repeat code as long as it makes the test clear:
+### Code reuse (can repeat code if it makes the test clear)
 - Shared values' problem: init is far from execution & verification
 - -> Use helper method to init the value while reusing code
 - Shared setup:
   - Useful when the majority of tests:
     - Don't care about the specific arguments used to construct the objects under test
     - Can let them stay in default states
   - Lead to unclear tests if tests depend on the particular values used in setup
   - -> Better to repeat & state the value explicitly
-  - Shared helpers & validation: validation helper (if needed) should check only 1 fact Check many facts will separate definition & execution from validation
+- Shared helpers & validation: validation helper (if needed) should check only 1 fact
+- -> Check many facts will separate definition & execution from validation
 - *Test infra*:
   - Need to be treated as a separate product
   - -> Must have its own tests
   - Mostly 3rd party libs -> should standardize across org
 ### Additional info
 - 4 types of code changes:
   - Pure refactoring: